nirgn975/portfolio/content/posts/2020/open-source-intelligence.md

 ## 8. Summary

 So, to recap our trip, we started with just 2 email address from the same domain and 2 IPs.
 We manage to probably find our guy and determine he is a member in a scam / phishing operation.
 We found more people from this operation but didn't continue to investigate them.
 But the most important thing, the final verdict is that no one was trying to hack my service at work.
-He is probably did some scanning and encountered my client app, he tried to enter but quickly noticed the security protection or just simply gave up because he didn't think there is anything important there and it's not worth the trouble and time.
+He is probably did some scanning and encountered my client app, he tried to enter but quickly noticed the security protections or just simply gave up because he didn't think there is anything important there and it's not worth the trouble and time (he also stopped trying after the 4 attempts).

 The other thing we gain in this reconnaissance (a part from the final verdict), is a lot of fun time and some brushing of old rust.
 I hope you learned something new or that I just pick your interest.
 This world is really big, there are a lot of tools that I didn't use here and there are a lot of cool people that do cool stuff and find really inventive ways to investigate.